 Welcome to the Neighborwood: At the edge of the forest a spider spins her web, while nearby, a hummingbird uses strands of spider silk to build her nest.
 These are just two of the many animals who live side by side, sharing the resources they need to construct homes, traps, or places to store food.
 From award-winning artist Shawn Sheehy comes an up-close look at the architectural masterpieces of the animal world, featuring an array of beautiful, lifelike pop-ups originally crafted with handmade paper.
 The earthy exploration culminates in a breathtaking final spread showing all the neighborwood creatures together.

 Amelia Bedelia Chapter Book #7: Amelia Bedelia Sets Sail: Amelia Bedelia and her mother share a summer vacation home at the shore with her aunt Mary (her mother’s sister) and her cousin Jason, who has a wicked sense of adventure and a nose for trouble.
 With a local girl named Pearl as guide, the cousins build sand castles, swim and body surf, and learn how to sail.
 As much fun as their nautical adventures are, the lives of this trio get way more exciting when they stumble upon pirates!

 Piper Green and the Fairy Tree: Life on an island in Maine is always interesting.
 But when a new teacher starts at Piper’s school—and doesn’t appreciate the special, um, accessory that Piper has decided to wear—there may be trouble on the horizon.
 Then Piper discovers the Fairy Tree in her front yard.
 Is the Fairy Tree really magic?
 And can it fix Piper’s problems?

-Get more Inspiring Book Lists on The Jenny Evolution for early elementary education and beyond!
+Get more Inspiring Book Lists on Mommy Evolution for early elementary education and beyond!